Skip to content

 Level Inspection event level, supports: info, warn, critical

-* (For example, selecting detection dimensions host and host_ip would result in a detection object like {host: host1, host_ip: 127.0.0.1}).
+(For example, selecting detection dimensions host and host_ip, the detection object can be {host: host1, host_ip: 127.0.0.1}.)

 Trigger Conditions